Buying Property in Turkey | Foreigners' Guide

 Is DASK insurance mandatory?

 Yes.
-Compulsory earthquake insurance (DASK) is required for utilities and official processes.
+Compulsory earthquake insurance, known as DASK, is required for utilities and official processes.

 Can I get a mortgage as a foreigner?